 - Personal property

 If you are getting divorced in New Jersey, the outcome of property division proceedings will play a large role in shaping your financial future.
-With over 40 years combined experience handling complex property division matters, the law firm of Andrew M. Wolfenson, Esq., P.C., is prepared to protect your financial future in these critical legal proceedings.
+With over 40 years combined experience handling complex property division matters, the law firm of Wolfenson & Ashkenazi, P.C., is prepared to protect your financial future in these critical legal proceedings.
 With law offices in Union and Cedar Knolls, we serve clients throughout northern and central New Jersey.